arteymix/kohana-makefile/README.md

 Automate common boring tasks related to the Kohana framework.

 This Makefile is designed to increase productivity when doing web development under the Kohana framework.
-It allow you to install a new application, set the permissions and much more.
+It allow you to set the permissions and much more.

 Such a Makefile is very practical for settings permissions and SELinux context on a production server on which you have SSH access.